Umajs/Umajs/README.md

 # `Umajs`（Launched by 58）
-> A easy-to-use framework base on Typescript
+> An easy-to-use framework base on Typescript

 ## 简介